 There’s something for everyone on an expedition

-Whether you’re traveling as a nuclear family unit, or as a multi-generational clan, we offer you and yours far more than simply a physical space to be in together.
+Whether you’re on a Canadian vacation as a nuclear family unit, or as a multi-generational clan, we offer you and yours far more than simply a physical space to be in together.
 Grandparents, parents, and children get the rare opportunity to genuinely connect in a totally natural way—sharing shipboard life, sharing activities, sharing the discoveries, and creating a genuinely collective family memory.

 Daily activities to share